UCL/STIR/examples/PET_simulation/README.txt

 Requirements:
 - STIR utilities installed in your PATH
 - bourne shell (present under Linux/Unix/MacOS, use cygwin or msys on Windows)
-- If you have installed STIR with MPI, you will need to first set the MPIRUN environment variable to be able to run MPI executables.
-In sh/bash/ksh etc, the following might work

- MPIRUN="mpirun -np 4"
- export MPIRUN

 Brief summary: